Jailbars - a new approach.

 Not much change here, possibly some grey areas had a slight improvement.
 This modification was also kept in place for later tests.

 The previous modifications were all retained for this test.
 The 6569 generates RAS & CAS signals for the RAM, which are output on pins 18 and 19.
 The amplitude of these were slightly reduced by adding a 390 ohm resistor on each of these pins and connected to ground.
-FB 16 and FB17 were each replaced by 0.1uH inductors.
-As a separate modification but performed at the same time, FB14 was removed and replaced by a 6.8 uH inductor.
-The intention of this is to try and reduce spurious colours and jailbars in the chrominance signal.

 A sharper view.

+Slight reduction in level of the RAS/CAS signals as shown here has made a worthwhile improvement to jailbars.
 This modification, in conjunction with previous modifications gave the best results, and is recommended for fussy users like me.
 Using a Lumafix with shielding as described above is recommended for users who want good results with not too much effort.

 Jailbars in chrominance signal.

 This version C-64 has a strange and subtle form of jailbars in the chrominance signal.
 They are mostly visible as subtle red fringing on alternate characters on the boot screen, and also visible as wide alternating colour bands in the dot patterns in the test patterns shown above.
-In addition there is a random, 50% probability determined at powerup where you may see some very faint, wide jailbars in large coloured areas.
-It appears to be caused internally inside the 6569 chip, and it seems to be impossible to correct in any meaningful way, apart from some minor improvements as mentioned above.
-Fortunately these jailbars are almost impossible to see unless the colour is turned right up.
-To give an idea of how hard these jailbars are hard to see, half of the images above on this page have them, and half do not.
-The later short board versions using the later 8565 VICII chip appear to have no colour fringing in characters and the 50% random jailbars don't occur.
-It is possible replace the 6569 with an 8565 by disconnecting pin 13 (VDD) from 12V and connecting it to 5V.
-The luminance output pullup resistor on pin 15 (usually located inside the RF modulator) will also need to be changed from 470 ohms to 1K.
-This will eliminate those colour jailbars and as a bonus, the 8565 runs much cooler than the 6569.
+In addition there is a random, 50% probability determined at powerup where you may see some faint, wide jailbars in some large coloured areas, especially brown.
+It appears to be caused internally inside the 6569 chip, and it seems to be impossible to correct in any meaningful way.
 The images below have been processed to make the jailbars and character fringing very visible.
 You can see the two different states they can be in at powerup.

 Back to jail!